-You can contact us to update your personal information using our contact details in the ‘Contact Us’ section of this Policy.
-We aim to make sure that the personal information we collect, use or disclose is accurate, complete and up-to-date.
+You can contact us to update your personal information using our contact details in the ‘Contact Us’ section of this Policy (see below).
+We aim to make sure that the personal information we collect, use or disclose is accurate, complete and up to date.
 If you believe your personal information is not accurate, complete or up to date please contact us as soon as possible.
 Where the information is inaccurate, we will take reasonable steps to correct it (free of charge) within 30 days.

-The security of your personal information is important to us and we take reasonable steps to protect it from misuse and loss and unauthorised access, modification or disclosure.
+The security of your personal information is important to us and we take reasonable steps to protect it from misuse, loss, unauthorised access, modification or disclosure.
 Some of the ways we do this are:

 You can gain access to your personal information (subject to some exceptions allowed by law) by contacting the Privacy Officer.
 We will need to verify your identity first however we will never use a government identifier to verify your identity.
 We will provide you access within 30 days if it is reasonable and practicable to do so, but in some circumstances, it may take longer (for example, if we need to contact other entities to properly investigate your request).

 We may refuse to provide you with access, such as where the information relates to existing or anticipated legal proceedings, if the request is vexatious or if the information is commercially sensitive.
 If access is refused, we will give you a notice explaining our decision, to the extent practicable, and your options to make a complaint.